SakuraMoyu/Pokemon-GO-CD/README.md

 The calculation result will shown at the bottom, you can copy the table to excel and do what you want with the data.

+You may also click the "Show Compact List" button to get the summarized information of the data.

 How to interpret the data generated: